Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/starting/020_docker-compose-with-proxy.en.md

 title = "Docker Compose incl.
 Reverse Proxy" slug = "docker-compose-with-proxy" weight = 20
+description = "Learn how to set up a BOMnipotent Server with Docker Compose and an Nginx reverse proxy, including configuration, .env, and compose.yaml files."
 +++

 This variant of the very [similar setup](/server/setup/starting/docker-compose/) with [docker compose](https://docs.docker.com/compose/) not only sets up a running BOMnipotent Server, but also an [nginx](https://nginx.org/en/) reverse proxy.